 Display your family's ancestry at the Pulaski Museum.
-The PAHS is selling bricks that can be engraved with your parents, grandparents and great-grandparents names.
+The Pulaski Area Historical Society is selling bricks that can be engraved with your parents, grandparents and great-grandparents names.
 It's a great way to display your family heritage.
-All proceeds from the bricks go toward the maintaining the Pulaski Museum and all of its contents.
+All proceeds from the bricks go toward maintaining the Pulaski Museum and all of its contents.
 Print out the form and send in your check with your information that you would like engraved on it.

 Click here to see a sample of what your brick could look like.

-Each year the Pulaski Area Historical Society honors a member of Pulaski or in the surrounding areas for preservation of heritage.
-This year, the preservation award went to member, Larry Puzen for his restoration work on his home that he resides in at 211 Front Street in Pulaski.
-Congratulations Larry!
-Read more about it in our newsletter.
+Each year the Pulaski Area Historical Society honors a member of Pulaski or the surrounding areas for preservation of heritage.

 If you have some great old photos too, please send them to us.Click on this link, Old Pulaski Photos - Make sure to reference them in the subject line, include your name, address and phone number to contact you in case we have questions on the photo.

 The PAHS is currently looking for additional members and volunteers.
 If you are interested in joining the society, contact President Larry Puzen at 920-822-2609 or 920-609-2772 for more information, or email email@example.com.